 Major mistake here.
 We were running webinars weekly so it was hard to really hype one up at a time.
 The second we sent a tweet out about next week's, this week's was going live in an hour.

 I learned that spacing for webinars is essential.
 This is not only to save your subscriber's inboxes, but also to save your sanity.
 You need a runway in order to truly promote and prepare for a webinar.
 And both promotion and preparation are key to hosting a successful webinar.

 Our new webinar marketing playbook begins three full weeks before the webinar goes live.
 However, most people wait till 1-3 days before.
 But, awareness is key.
 Some people will not be ready to commit three weeks out to adding your event to their calendar.

 2. Not running through the deck with the webinar host

 I was busy; it was easier to collaborate on a Google Slide than jump on Zoom and run through everything.
 I learned my lesson on that one.
 When you don't take the time to run through the deck, your webinar presentation skills take a hit.

 To course correct, we begin the slideshow three weeks before (alike the marketing).
 At the one-week point, I get on Zoom and run through the entire deck with the expert (for the expert series).
 This allows for editing and correcting what appears on screen.

-3 - Never share Zoom links on social
+3. Sharing Zoom webinar links on social

 Once more, a hard lesson I won't forget.
-Although we're a professional business and so are those within our email list, the twitter world is apparently not.
+Although we're a professional business and so are those within our email list, the Twitter world is apparently not.

 Growing a larger list of attendees will be key, especially where a large benefit of the expert series is the fact that we offer a live Q&A.